majikmate/classroom-codespace-image/README.md

 - **Python**
 - **Conda & Mamba (Miniforge)**

-## Usage
+## Usage in a Dev Container Environment

-To use this image in your own Dev Container, update your `.devcontainer/devcontainer.json`:
+To use this image in your development environment, reference it in your `.devcontainer/devcontainer.json` file as the `image` property.
+This ensures your workspace uses the pre-configured tools and languages provided by the image.

+`.devcontainer/devcontainer.json`:

 ```json